SimplifyJobs/Summer2025-Internships/README.md

 ## The List 🚴🏔

-> Github doesn't allow links to open in a new tab, so just hold CMD/ctrl when you click apply to open in a new tab
+> Github doesn't allow links to automatically open in a new tab, so just hold CMD/ctrl when you click apply to open in a new tab

 <!-- Please leave a one line gap between this and the table TABLE_START (DO NOT CHANGE THIS LINE) -->